Sai-Arvind/Vrinda_Retail_Analytics_Dashboard-SQL_Power-BI/README.md

 # 🛒 Retail Revenue & Customer Segmentation Analysis
-### (Vrinda E-Commerce Store Analytics – Excel + SQL + Power BI)
+### (Vrinda E-Commerce Store Analytics: SQL + Power BI + Excel)

 Welcome to the **Vrinda Store Revenue & Customer Segmentation Project** 🚀

-This project demonstrates an end-to-end analytics pipeline — from raw transaction data to business insights — using **Excel, SQL, and Power BI concepts**.
+This project demonstrates an end-to-end analytics pipeline from raw transaction data to business insights using **Excel, SQL, and Power BI concepts**.

 The goal was to transform a flat sales dataset into a performance-optimized analytical model, identify customer loyalty behavior, and measure revenue dependency on repeat buyers.